This vast country is undoubtedly one of the most culturally and geographically diverse places on earth.

 Overnight flight to South Africa

 All along the world renowned Kruger National Park’s western boundary are private game reserves which combine with the Kruger to create one of the world’s largest game reserves and a truly remarkable destination.
-These reserves offer excellent game viewing opportunities together with the advantages of smaller, hosted accommodation and game drives.
+These reserves offer excellent game viewing opportunities - taking you off road for that very special up close encounter - together with the advantages of smaller, hosted accommodation and game drives.
 A trip to the Kruger is an unforgettable and potentially life changing experience.

 Full board and activities are included here.